 The government transfers to total revenue indicator can provide insight into a government's vulnerability as a result of dependency on another government.
 The City's ratio of total government transfers to total revenue is impacted by large grants received for large capital projects.
 Considering only the operating government transfers received in relation to total operating revenue, the ratio is significantly lower and normally trends downward.
-The uptick in 2020 is a result of the Canada-BC Safe Restart Grant, which must be recognized in the year received for financial statement reporting purposes but will be applied as funding in 2021.
-This means that though the financial indicator ticks upward, the City was not reliant on this grant funding for its operational results in 2020.
+The uptick in 2021 is related to the receipt of a portion of the Strengthening Communities grant, additional Canada Community-Building payment (formerly Gas Tax fund) which is transferred to reserve, as well as Municipal and Regional District Tax Online Accommodation Platform (MRDT OAP) revenues which are transferred to the Housing Reserve.